MicrosoftDocs/cpp-docs/docs/mfc/reference/advanced-features-mfc-application-wizard.md

  Version 6 of the Common Control DLL does not automatically update the earlier version of the Common Controls that your existing applications use.
 To use version 6 of the Common Control DLL, you must create an application manifest that directs your application to load the DLL.
 This Common Control DLL also supports the Windows XP themes.

  An application manifest can also specify other DLLs and versions that your application needs.
-For more information about application manifests, see [Isolated Applications and Side-by-Side Assemblies](http://msdn.microsoft.com/library/dd408052) in the [!INCLUDE[winsdkshort](../../atl-mfc-shared/reference/includes/winsdkshort_md.md)].
+For more information about application manifests, see [Isolated Applications and Side-by-Side Assemblies](http://msdn.microsoft.com/library/dd408052) in the Windows SDK.

  **Support Restart Manager**
  Adds support for the [Windows Restart Manager](http://msdn.microsoft.com/library/windows/desktop/aa373680\(v=vs.85\).aspx).
 This video shows how to use the Restart Manager from MFC: [How Do I: Use the New Restart Manager](http://msdn.microsoft.com/vstudio/ee886407).